AmphibiaWeb/amphibian-disease-tracker/bower_components/layzr/README.md

 * In browsers that [support `srcset`](http://caniuse.com/#search=srcset), if available, it will be used to determine the source.
 * In browsers that don't, the normal or retina source will be chosen based on the [devicePixelRatio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio) and availability.

-Note that all attribute names are configureable via the [options](#options) passed to Layzr.
+Note that all attribute names are configurable via the [options](#options) passed to Layzr.
 To indicate potential sources, add the following attributes to your images:

 | Name                           | Required | Optional |
 | :----------------------------- | :------: | :------: |